CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Back-up-and-Restore.md

 If you run this command without any options, Cumulus Linux creates a backup of the current configuration and stores the backup file in the `/var/lib/config-backup/backups` directory.
 The filename includes the date and time you run the backup, and the switch name; for example, `config_backup-2019-04-23-21.30.47_leaf01`.
 You can restore the backup with the `config-restore` command, described below.

-The switch can store up to 30 *non-permanent* backup files (or can allocate a maximum of 25 MB of disc space) in addition to the permanent backup files (see the `-p` option below).
+The switch can store up to 30 *non-permanent* backup files (a maximum of 25 MB of disc space) in addition to the permanent backup files (see the `-p` option below).
 When this limit is reached, Cumulus Linux keeps the oldest and the newest backup files, then starts removing the second oldest file up to the second newest file.

 {{%notice note%}}